LogtalkDotOrg/logtalk3/library/NOTES.md

-A `parallel_logtalk_processes_setup.pl` Prolog file is also provided with sample code for selected backend Prolog compilers for initializing Logtalk processes such that each process uses a unique scratch directory, therefore allowing parallel process execution (e.g. for usage at continuous integration servers).
+A `parallel_logtalk_processes_setup.pl` Prolog file is also provided with sample code for selected backend Prolog compilers for initializing Logtalk processes such that each process uses a unique scratch directory, therefore allowing parallel process execution (e.g., for usage at continuous integration servers).
 Starting with Logtalk 3.48.0, this setup is only required in general when running with the `clean` flag turned off.
 See the comments in the file itself for usage instructions.